panjf2000/andypan.me/content/posts/2024/06/30/howto-deploy-services-with-ants-on-digitalocean/index.md

 In v1.1.0, `gallery` is able to serve content itself by replying to the request with a random image directly.
 This feature is enabled by default, but you can turn it off by adding the environment variable of `- SERVE_CONTENT=false` to the `dcoker-compse.yml`.
 As of v1.2.0, `SERVE_CONTENT` is deprecated, and `gallery` starts to use query parameter `proxy_mode` to toggle between the mode A of serving content itself and the mode B of forwarding requests to the backend: `https://api.your-domain.com/images/random` —— mode A, `https://api.your-domain.com/images/random?proxy_mode` —— mode B.

-Before we starting to deploy the services, you may want to hand-pick some pictures and stuff them in the location where nginx will serve static content.
+Before you go ahead and start deploying the services, you may want to hand-pick some pictures and stuff them in the location where nginx will serve static content.
 This directory containing those pictures is monitored by `gallery`, so any updates to the directory will be automatically reloaded inside `gallery`, which means that you can add, delete or modify pictures at any time without worrying about data synchronisation.

 After all preliminary procedures are done, we now can deploy the `gallery` service using docker compose: go to wherever the `docker-compose.yml` is located and run the following command: